Let’s talk about

 Sex Therapy

-such as having difficulty maintaining arousal or an inability to have an orgasm—sex can cause frustration, anxiety, guilt, shame, blame, and insecurity, all of which can make sex seem more like a chore than something to be enjoyed.
+Sex is supposed to be intimate and fun, but when sexuality concerns interfere with sexual performance and living out your authentic sexual self, sex can cause frustration, anxiety, guilt, shame, blame, and insecurity, all of which can make sex seem more like a chore than something to be enjoyed.

-Explore Your Sex Life, Grow Your Relationship
+Explore Your Sexuality, Grow Your Relationship

 Welcome to Sex Therapy Matters*.
 I'm Jeremiah Matters (He/Him) and I'm so glad you found me.
-As difficult as trying to understand your sex life may have been for you thus far, my hope as a therapist is to help you explore your sex life and grow your relationship by helping you and your partner understand the emotions underlying the sexual problem so that you can both have more grace, patience, compassion, and understanding for each other.
-Whether pursuing therapy with a partner or by yourself, remember that it took a while to get to this point, so it could take a while to find healing, but don’t lose hope—Call or text me at (949) 524-9362 and start finding relief today.
+As difficult as trying to explore and understand your sexuality may have been for you thus far, my hope as a therapist is to help you explore your sexuality and grow your relationship by helping you and your partner(s) understand the emotions underlying the sexual concern so that you can have more grace, patience, compassion, and understanding for their partner(s).
+Whether pursuing therapy in a partnered-relationship or by yourself, remember that it took a while to get to this point, so it could take a while to find healing, but don’t lose hope—Call or text me at (949) 524-9362 and start finding relief today.

 unsplash-image-Yizrl9N_eDA.jpg

-Many therapists focusing on sex therapy only focus on the sexual aspect of a couple’s relationship—meaning that the focus is on the content of the sexual problem.
-Although focusing on the content is a vital aspect of treating sexual problems, it cannot be the only focus because there are deep, powerful emotions underlying the sexual problem that are often not being expressed in the relationship.
-In Integrative Sex and Couples Therapy, I help couples not only to understand those underlying emotions, but also to give them the tools to learn how to properly express those emotions to each other in a way that will help each partner better understand what is going on beneath the sexual problem and the overt, secondary emotions that are being improperly displaced.
-To learn more about how Integrative Sex and Couples Therapy can help you and your partner, check out my “Integrative Sex and Couples Therapy” page by clicking below.
+Traditional sex therapy once only focused on the sexual aspect of a partnered-relationship—meaning that the focus was on the content of the sexual concern.
+Although focusing on the content is a vital aspect of treating sexuality concerns, it cannot be the only focus because there are deep, powerful emotions underlying the sexuality concerns that are often not being expressed in the relationship.
+In Sex Therapy for Partnered-Relationships, I help partners not only to understand those underlying emotions, but also to give them the tools to learn how to properly express those emotions to each other in a way that will help partners better understand what is going on beneath the sexuality concern and the overt, secondary emotions that are being improperly displaced.
+To learn more about how Sex Therapy for Partnered-Relationships can help you and your partner(s), check out my “Sex Therapy for Partnered-Relationships” page by clicking below.

 jon-flobrant-_r19nfvS3wY-unsplash.jpg